What is an ETF? ETF Trading & Investing Guide

 Fees

-ETFs often have low annual fees (called an “expense ratio”)—typically lower than that of mutual funds—and no sales loads.
-Brokerage commissions, which are the costs of buying and selling a stock within a brokerage account, do apply, though they are typically less than 0.25% per year.
+ETFs often have lower annual fees (called an expense ratio) — typically lower than that of mutual funds — and no sales loads.
+Brokerage commissions, which are the costs of buying and selling securities within a brokerage account, may apply.

 Diversification

-Using exchange traded funds is one way to achieve relatively cheap and easy diversification within an investment strategy.
+Using ETFs is one way to achieve relatively cheap and easy diversification within an investment strategy.
 With the click of a button, an investor can own hundreds of investments in their portfolio.
+ETFs can include stocks, bonds, commodities, real estate, and even hybrid funds that offer a mix of securities.

 What Are the Disadvantages of ETFs

-There are some potential downsides to trading ETFs, including:
+There are some potential downsides to trading ETFs, too, including:

 Trading Might Be Too Easy

-With pricing updated instantaneously, the ease of ETF trading can encourage investors to get out of an investment that’s supposed to be a long term.
+With pricing updated instantaneously, the ease of ETF trading can encourage investors to get out of an investment that may be designed to be long term.

 Lower Yield